sumaris-net/sumaris-doc/projects/sfa/crr/sfa-crr-25-001-meeting-minutes-2025-01-29.md

     - Should no longer appear on new entries
   - Graig Barbe
     - Current user of the tablet
-    - Should also appear as Recorder on new entries
+    - Should appear as Recorder on new entries

 ---
 ## Former tablet user name remaining

 > Questions :
-> - How to set Craig Barbe as default Recorder on this tablet?
+> - Is Craig Barbe identified with his own account on this tablet?
-> - How to avoid the issue to appear on any oncoming user tablet change?

 > Actions :
 > - ?